DanHumm/DummySupplier/README.md

 # DummySupplier: A RESTful API for a fake supplier

-This project is an ASP.NET Core Minimal web API that simulates a supplier system.
+This project (project DairyDoughSupplies) is an ASP.NET Core web API that simulates a supplier system.
 It's created to be a learning experience for myself, focusing on building my first secure RESTful API using some modern .NET technologies.

 ## Key Features